-Hydrilla has been referred to as "the perfect aquatic weed" because of is can survive in many aquatic areas.
+Hydrilla has been referred to as "the perfect aquatic weed" because it can survive in many aquatic areas.
 A native of warmer areas in Asia, hydrilla was first discovered in the United States in 1958 on the west coast of Florida.
-Over the next 25 years, hydrilla presence was reported to be found in 13 more states in the United States.
+Over the next 25 years, the presence of hydrilla was reported in 13 more states within the United States.